vitormmarquioni/vitormmarquioni.github.io/README.md

 <h2> About Me </h2>

-I am a physicist by training, with a Ph.D. in theoretical physics by University of Campinas (UNICAMP, Brazil).
-My background is in statistical mechanics, dynamical systems and stochastic processes.
-I am currently a Centuri postdoc in Dr. Florence Bansept’s lab (the <a href="https://m-3-group.github.io/">Mathematical Modeling of Microbiomes Group</a>), in the Laboratoire de Chimie Bacterienne (LCB), Marseille, France.
-In my research, I apply mathematical modelling techniques to understand biological phenomena.<br /><br />
+I am a physicist by training, with a PhD in theoretical physics from the University of Campinas (UNICAMP, Brazil).
+My background is in statistical mechanics, dynamical systems, and stochastic processes.
+I am currently a CENTURI postdoctoral fellow in Dr. Florence Bansept’s lab (the <a href="https://m-3-group.github.io/">Mathematical Modeling of Microbiomes Group</a>), at the Laboratoire de Chimie Bactérienne (LCB), Marseille, France.
+In my research, I apply mathematical modeling techniques to understand biological phenomena, particularly those related to ecology and evolution.<br /><br />

 <ul>
   <li>My Erdos number is 5.</li>